AndresMillsGallego/about-me/README.md

 My observation is to sometimes take a step back.
 Ryan Gallaway was kind enough to help me through part 2 of this lab.
 After seeing how the code should work I think I had been trying to make it *far* more complicated than it needed to be.

 I spent longer than I should have for sure.
 Something that I need to work on moving forward is asking for help much sooner.
 Its not really in my nature to do so, but it is something that I am at least self aware of enough to admit and make the attempt to improve.
 I can fully admit it took me longer than I thought, but if I had asked for help sooner I would not have struggled for so long.

+#### Lab 04

+Pair programming seems to me to be a very efficient and productive way to code.
+I am extremely hands on usually, it was nice to be forced into the `Navigator` role as it offeres a very different view.